-We've ranked every Mortal Kombat 11 fighter into a single tier list.
+We've ranked every Mortal Kombat 11 fighter - including every DLC addition - into a single tier list.
 We looked at a range of factors such as a character's special moves, the range and speed of their normal moves, how easy their high damage combos were to perform, and so on.

 When ranking characters, we used two tournament variations as they were specifically balanced for competitive play, and act as a universal point of comparison for all of the characters.
 If you aren't a fan of a specific tournament variation, you can make you own - there are an extensive number of special moves for you to try out that can make a character better suit your style of play.

 Mortal Kombat 11 has changed a fair amount since launch, and will continue to do so as more characters and patches are introduced.